Atomic182/openig-cidemo/README.md

 * When you want to automate the deployment using Jenkins, create a feature branch
 * The OpenIG configuration is in openig/config and is used to create an immutable OpenIG Docker image
 * When the branch is pushed, Jenkins will pick it up and start to run the pipeline defined in ./Jenkinsfile (note:
 Jenkins currently has a bug (https://issues.jenkins-ci.org/browse/JENKINS-35310 ) where build triggers can not be saved).
+You must manually trigger the build in the Jenkins UI.
 * deploy.sh invokes *docker build* to create a new child image which is configured according to openig/config
 * The image is optionally pushed to a registry.
 * kubectl commands are issued to push the new image to Kubernetes.
 If an old image already exists, it will be replaced by